Marin Mersenne 2^P-1

 Make Math History!!

 You could discover one of the most coveted finds in all of Mathematics - a new Mersenne prime number.
-We've found fifteen already.
+We've found eighteen already.
 Join in on this fun, yet serious research project.
 All you need is a personal computer, patience, and a lot of luck.

 In addition to the joy of making a mathematical discovery, you could win a (USD) $3,000 cash GIMPS Research Discovery Award for each Mersenne prime discovered, and the Electronic Frontier Foundation is offering a $150,000 award to the first person or group to discover a 100 million digit prime number!
 See how GIMPS will distribute this award if we are lucky enough to find the winning 100 million digit prime.